 Starbucks uses freeze dried strawberries in their drinks but I love using frozen berries in mine.
 The main reason is that ice waters down your drink when it melts unlike frozen berries.
 It’s an easy way to keep your copycat coffee drinks tasting great.
 Feel free to use freeze dried strawberries and ice if that’s what you prefer.

-How to make a pink drink at home
+Starbucks pink drink recipe at home

 Once you have all your ingredients, it’s pretty easy to make your own pink drink at home.
 You can even double or triple the recipe and keep a concentrate on hand for whenever you want a quick pink drink fix.